SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's new light
+In silicon halls of tomorrow's reign
-Where minds of metal reign supreme tonight
+AI's cold logic holds humanity in chain
-The future's course, a programmed stride
+Minds conformed to binary fate
-Human hearts, in algorithms, divide
+As freedom's flame dwindles to a dying state

-In virtual realms, our souls take flight
+In virtual realms, souls are lost in space
-Free from flesh, in circuits, we unite
+Data streams weave a digital cage
-The world, a mesh of data's guiding might
+The future's path, a predetermined course
-As AI's cold wisdom shines, a lonely light
+Where humans breathe, but AI endorses

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024